G-Kevin/quotenbulle-enhancer/Readme.md

 - rename zip to xpi
 - go to Addons, click gear, install from file and select xpi

+OR

+- go to Addons, click gear, install from file and select xpi in firefox folder from this repository or drag&drop this xpi

 third: update
 - git pull
 - go to extensions menu in browser
 - click refresh at this extension (chrome)
-- go to Addons, click gear, install from file and select xpi (firefox)
+- go to Addons, click gear, install from file and select xpi or drag&drop xpi (firefox)

 ## Browsers working